 Schiphol Group expects to make significant budgeted capital expenditure over the next years.
-The majority of budgeted capital expenditure to be incurred by Schiphol Group within the next years is expected to be at Amsterdam Airport Schiphol for security, the further expansion and improvement of the terminal and infrastructure at the airport and the development of real estate.
-In addition, Schiphol Group expects to make investments for the commercial development of Lelystad Airport including an extension of the runway and the construction of a terminal.
+The majority of budgeted capital expenditure to be incurred by Schiphol Group within the next years is expected to be at Amsterdam Airport Schiphol for the further expansion and improvement of the terminal and infrastructure at the airport and the development of real estate.
+In addition, Schiphol Group will make investments for the commercial development of Lelystad Airport, including an extension of the runway and the construction of a terminal.
+The total investment relating to the development of Lelystad Airport will amount to approximately EUR 90 million up to 2043.
+See pages 80-81 ("Recent Developments and Key Issues") for further information on the development of Lelystad Airport.
 In the past, changes in regulation (for example, the Schengen Agreement and the introduction of the requirement for 100 per cent. hold baggage screening) have required Schiphol Group to incur significant additional capital expenditure.
 Another example is the security regulation to screen liquids, aerosols and gels that entered into force in 2014 and required major adjustments in Schiphol Group's operational processes and significant investments in Schiphol Group's infrastructure.

-In connection with this, Schiphol has announced major investments in central security for all the Non-Schengen areas at the airport.
-In the future, all security checks of passengers and hand luggage will take place at central security filters instead of at the gates.
-As part of this process, an additional floor will be constructed on a number of piers (E, F and G), gatehouses will be added to these piers and an existing floor will be redesigned to accommodate security control.
+In connection with this, Schiphol is making major investments in central security for all the Non-Schengen areas at the airport.
+In the near future, all security checks of passengers and hand luggage will take place at central security filters instead of at the gates.
+As part of this process, an additional floor is being constructed on a number of piers (E, F and G), gatehouses are added to these piers and an existing floor is being redesigned to accommodate security control.
 Central security is expected to ultimately result in a more efficient process, better use of the boarding lounge and gate capacity, more comfort for passengers and better future preparedness of business operations in light of new legislation and regulations in the area of security.
-Construction started in 2013 and this extensive project is expected to be completed in 2015.
-The investment relating to this project amounts to approximately EUR 350 million.
+Construction started in 2013 and this extensive project is expected to be completed in 2016.
+The investment relating to this project amounts to approximately EUR 430 million.

-Adverse applications of existing regulations, the introduction of new regulations or the consequences thereof, delays in completion of projects, rapid changes in growth of passenger numbers or aircraft movements, reconfiguration plans, technological developments (for example, larger aircraft or new safety equipment) or acquisitions or future international alliances or participations entered into by Schiphol Group (which are not included in Schiphol Group's budgeted capital expenditure figures) may render the original project assumptions obsolete and may significantly increase the amount of capital expenditure required from the level currently envisaged.
+Adverse applications of existing regulations, the introduction of new regulations or the consequences thereof, delays in completion of projects, rapid changes in growth of passenger numbers or aircraft movements, reconfiguration plans, technological developments (for example, larger aircraft or new safety equipment) or acquisitions or future international alliances or participations entered into by Schiphol Group (which are not included in Schiphol Group's budgeted capital expenditure figures) may render the original assumptions obsolete and may significantly increase the amount of capital expenditure required from the level currently envisaged.

 Another risk is related to the investment in, including the construction and subsequent operation of a new Hilton hotel at Schiphol centre.
 This five star hotel will be managed by Hilton and will have 433 rooms and extensive meeting facilities including a large hall for up to 600 people.
 Schiphol Real Estate signed contracts with Hilton Worldwide in 2012 and construction started in 2013.
-The opening is planned for 2015.
+The opening is planned for autumn 2015.
 Schiphol Group will bear all investment, construction and operating risk of this new Hilton hotel and the related revenue, costs, assets and liabilities will be recorded in its financial statements.